Pay Traffic Ticket in PennsylvaniaPage OverviewSUMMARY: How to Pay a Pennsylvania Traffic Ticket

 - Going 12 months consecutively without incurring any additional points.
-Doing this knocks 3 points off your record, and once your record is clean of all points―and stays clean for 12 months―the state treats any additional point accumulation as first-time accumulations.
+Doing this knocks 3 points off your record, and once your PA driving record is clean of all points―and stays clean for 12 months―the state treats any additional point accumulation as first-time accumulations.

 - After you pass a court-ordered written examination.